6 Major Signs You Might Be Lukewarm and Why It Can Be Dangerous.

 4. Assumed Salvation

-We can all agree being "good" does not give us a ticket to Heaven.
+We can all agree being "good" does not get into Heaven.
 A Christian will feel absolutely confident in their answer.
-They will know that our "goodness" doesn't determine anything.
+They will know that their "goodness" doesn't determine anything.

 5. Not Cultivating Your Gifts